naiiife/multistate/README.md

 # multistate

 ## leukemia_mediation.R
+Under the separable effects framework, to estimate the counterfactual cumulative indicences (CIFs) and treatment effects.
+This is included in "leukemia_interventional.R" as a special case.

+## leukemia_interventional.R
-To estimate the counterfactual cumulative indicences and treatment effects for the leukemia data.
+Under the separable effects, interventional effects and conditional interventional effects framework, to estimate the counterfactual cumulative indicences (CIFs) and treatment effects (bootstrap use "leukemia_bootstrap.R").

-The algorithm is case-specific.

-The codes for bootstrap are marked as comments.
-To draw confidence intervals, please uncomment the rows.